cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 4. On the first line you will see that we are using the Pipeline shared library defined in your Ops controller configuration bundle.
 The Pipeline shared library contains a number of Jenkins Kubernetes Pod templates that can be leveraged across all the controllers.
 We are utilizing the `kubectl.yml` Pod template so we can use the `kubectl cp` command to copy your `ops-controller` configuration bundle files into the `jcasc-bundles-store` directory on Operations Center.
 Once you have finished reviewing the `controller-casc-automation` pipeline contents, commit directly to the main branch of your Ops controller repository. ![Commit Jenkinsfile](commit-jenkinsfile.png?width=50pc)

 {{% notice info %}}
-In a production environment we recommend placing Operations Center and the Ops Controller in the same Kubernetes `namespace`, and isolating all managed controllers in other Kubernetes `namespaces`.
+In a production environment we recommend placing Operations Center and the Ops Controller in the same Kubernetes `namespace`, and isolating all managed controllers in one or more other Kubernetes `namespaces`.
 {{% /notice %}}

 5. Navigate to the top level of your Ops controller and click the **Create a job** link. ![Create job link](create-job-link.png?width=50pc)